Characterizing AI-Generated Misinformation on Social Media: Discussion

 For platforms, the high virality of AI-generated misinformation highlights the urgency to develop more effective countermeasures \cite{Feuerriegel.2023}.
 Traditional strategies (\eg, expert-based fact-checking) often focus on high-profile accounts or recurring misinformation themes \cite{Greene.2025,Chuai.2025}.
 However, our results demonstrate that smaller accounts are disproportionately responsible for spreading AI-generated misinformation.
 This indicates that detection strategies must move beyond account size as a primary signal.
 Here, community-based fact-checking systems -- such as X’s Community Notes -- can be a promising tool by leveraging the collective judgment of users to identify and flag misleading content that may evade both professional fact-checkers and automated systems \cite{Pilarski.2024}.

-In addition, improved cross-platform coordination could potentially improve consistency and enable more effective mitigation strategies across the broader digital ecosystem.
+At the same time, recent work highlights important challenges in community-based fact-checking systems, including issues related to participation, curation, transparency, and consensus formation \cite{Lloyd.2026}.
+These systems should therefore complement, rather than replace, broader platform governance efforts.
+The high virality of AI-generated misinformation further underscores the need for additional platform-level interventions \cite{Feuerriegel.2023,Zhou.2023}, such as AI-based detection systems and strengthened cross-platform coordination.
+Such measures may become increasingly important given the recent shift toward community-based fact-checking approaches among major social media platforms \cite{Chuai.2026}, including TikTok \cite{TikTok.2025}, YouTube \cite{Youtube.2024}, Facebook, and Instagram \cite{Meta.2025}.

 AI-generated misinformation also presents a growing challenge to user trust and safety online \cite{Feuerriegel.2023,Hancock.2021,Goldstein.2023}.
 As AI-generated content becomes increasingly indistinguishable from authentic content, users face greater challenges in evaluating the authenticity of the information they encounter and share \cite{Groh.2024,Bashardoust.2024,Diel.2024}.
-This makes media literacy training \cite{Jones.2021,Guess.2020b} more essential than ever.
+This makes media literacy training \cite{Jones.2021,Guess.2020b,Juneja.2022} more essential than ever.
 Educational initiatives should help users develop skills to critically assess AI-generated misinformation, recognize manipulation techniques, and understand its broader societal implications \cite{Goldstein.2023,Feuerriegel.2023}.
-Such training is particularly vital for high-stakes domains (\eg, elections, health), where the spread of AI-generated misinformation can have serious real-world consequences \cite{Bar.2023}.
+Such training is particularly vital for high-stakes domains (\eg, elections \cite{Allcott.2017, Bakshy.2011, McCabe.2024}, and public health \cite{Gallotti.2020, Pennycook.2020b, Solovev.2022b}), where the spread of AI-generated misinformation can have serious real-world consequences \cite{Bar.2023}.